-For Legacy members the maximum monthly base retirement allowance (excluding cost-of- living allowance) you can receive cannot exceed 100% of your Final Average Salary.
-For more information on benefit limits please go to Tax Information on OCERS' website.
+For Legacy members the maximum monthly base retirement allowance (excluding cost-of- living adjustments) you receive cannot exceed 100% of your Final Average Salary.
+For more information on benefit limits please go to Tax Information - on OCERS' website.

 Your contributions to the system